ben-laufer/FASTQ_Me/README.md

 An example script of how to download WGBS data from SLIMS, check md5sums, merge lanes, and submit a project to CpG_Me

 ## Use
 Change the arguments in the first lines of the script (lines 3 to 9).
-You can then run this script section by section in a screen, which allows you to verify the test commands or simply by the following command:
+You can then run the FASTQ_Me script section by section in a screen, which allows you to verify the test commands or simply by the following command:

 `FASTQ_Me.sh`